pronovic/cookiecutter-pypi/README.md

 Then, you can push to your repository and test the GitHub Actions process.

 > _Note:_ To see what other commands are available, use `./run --help`.
 See the generated `DEVELOPER.md` file for more information about the development environment, including integration with [PyCharm](https://www.jetbrains.com/pycharm/download), etc.

+You will need to manually adjust `.github/workflows/test-suite.yml` to reflect the platforms and Python versions that you want to test.
+The suggested workflow runs a matrix build on Linux for all supported Python versions, and a build on Windows and MacOS only for the latest Python version.
+In GitHub Actions, the Linux runners are _much_ faster and more reliable, so this strategy seems to yield the best results.